 - and Licensed Marriage and Family Therapist (LMFT)

 Clinical Supervisors at RAFT Consulting Accepting New Supervisees

 Michelle Ford, LCSW

 I enjoy helping therapists strengthen their work with individuals and families.
-Initially, earning my LCSW in 2012.
-Secondly, focusing on strengths-based and solution-focused approaches.
+I prioritize focusing on strengths-based and solution-focused approaches.
+My work in social work began when I earned my LCSW in 2012.
 Since graduating from the University of Denver with a Master’s in Social Work (MSW), my experiences have centered around trauma and crisis.